Carlos-93/react-pokedex/README.md

 <img src="https://raw.githubusercontent.com/Carlos-93/react-weather-map/main/src/images/react.png" width="300">

-# Welcome to my Pokedex React
+# Welcome to my Pokedex in React

-This project is a weather application developed with the React framework, designed to demonstrate how the capabilities of React can be used in conjunction with third-party APIs to create dynamic and reactive web applications.
+This project is a Pokedex developed using React, designed to demonstrate how the capabilities of React can be leveraged to build interactive and dynamic web applications.
+Use PokeAPI, a free and open source Pokémon RESTful API, to get real-time data on Pokémon, their stats, abilities, and more.
 Here you will find how to configure and run the project locally, as well as a basic guide to contributing to it.

 ## Available Scripts